DaffaReat/DBProject_Group4_LibraryBorrowingTracker/README.md

 This repository contains the full design, implementation, and documentation of the system.

 ## Installation and Setup

+### All command line commands will be in Git Bash.

-Using Git Bash, clone the Github Repository
+Clone the Github Repository
 ```bash
 $ git clone https://github.com/DaffaReat/DBProject_Group4_LibraryBorrowingTracker
 ```